-Imagine finding the perfect utility blade.
+Imagine finding the perfect bandsaw blade.
 One that’s capable of cutting through all types of material at a faster rate than any other blade on the market.
 Sounds nice, right?
 Unfortunately for everyone, it doesn’t exist…yet.
 So, until our engineers design this blade (we’re sure it’s only a matter of time), the best we can do is leave you with some advice for choosing the right blade for your business’s operations.

 Slicing blades are best for, well, slicing through material.
 They typically pair well with low to medium-density applications.
 If you’re working with product that requires a clean finish, then a slicing blade is truly your best option as the blade will smoothly penetrate material without ripping, tearing, or wasting any of it unnecessarily.